Best Dog Breeds for Assisted Living

 Another tiny dog that will easily fit within most communities’ size limitations, the Pomeranian is an intelligent little people-pleaser and (though, as a former Pom owner, I might be biased) one of the cutest dogs you’ll ever see.
 Being small and lightweight, they are easy to handle, and, though energetic, don’t require a lot of exercise as long as they get their allotment of attention.
 Besides regularly brushing their thick coat, their grooming needs are fairly straightforward.
 They can be a bit noisy, though.
 Of course, as any dog lover will tell you, every dog is an individual; so, while rule-of-thumb descriptions of specific breeds can serve as a useful guideline, being able to observe and interact with a specific pet before making a final decision will help you pinpoint the perfect dog with a personality that’s compatible with yours.

 Attention dog lovers: what do you think is the best dog breed for seniors in assisted living?
-Let us know in the comments below!
+We’d like to hear in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.